×

 Some pointers to remember:

-• A Class is a user defined data-type which consists of data members and member functions.
+• A class is a user-defined type consisting of data members and member functions.

-• In the above example of class Car, the data member will be carType, engineCapacity and modelName .
+• In the example above the data members are carType, engineCapacity and modelName.

 Accessing the Data Members: